LincoNanco/MailingFerret/README.md

 # MailingFerret
 A simple Email Sender with Razor email templates support for .NET Core.

 It requires access to a SMTP.

 Razor email templates are optional.
+You can provide the email body as a string.

 # How to install
 You can install this package via Nuget (https://www.nuget.org/packages/MailingFerret/).

 # Setting up
-First, register *MailingFerret* as a Service in *Startup.cs#:
+First, register *MailingFerret* as a Service in *Startup.cs*:

 ```csharp
 public void ConfigureServices(IServiceCollection services)